Does it take you several days to adjust to a new time zone after a long flight?

-The British Airways jet lag adviser only gives you two days worth of advice, regardless of the number of time zones crossed.
+The British Airways Jet Lag Advisor only gives you two days worth of advice, regardless of the number of time zones crossed.

 The recommendation for day one is okay, but day two seems to assume that you’ve adjusted your body clock by much more than what’s really possible.

 The advice for the San Francisco to Beijing flight wasn’t much better, and again only covered 2 days.
 So I’m not convinced this advice will make enough of a difference to how much you experience jet lag.

-Sports people regularly use this knowledge.
-For example, the Dodgers Nation website reported that the Los Angeles Dodgers used light to avoid jet lag when playing in Australia.
+Sportspeople regularly use this knowledge.
+For example, the Dodgers Nation website reported that the Los Angeles Dodgers used light to their advantage when playing in Australia.

 Exposure to strong sunlight is the best option.
 But it’s not always possible to go out into the sun whenever you need to.
 And in that case, a good alternative is to use a lightbox or light glasses while indoors.

 Some of these devices can be quite expensive, and not so practical for travel.
 But there are some more affordable, and more portable options too.

 Lumie produces a number of light boxes and wake-up lights, and supply them to the UK National Health Service.
 Their website suggests that a Zest portable light box could be used to overcome jet lag.

 Biobrite also manufactures a number of different light boxes, ranging from subtle desk lamps to larger panels of light.

 They even say they have a light visor which is used by NASA astronauts to minimize jet lag!